The Town of North Branford Planning and Zoning Commission is updating its 2009-2019

 Over 800 people completed the survey!
 Click here to see the survey results.

-- The public can also provide feedback at a public workshops.
-The first workshop was held in on January 29 at 7 pm in the NBIS cafeteria.
+- Two public workshops were held.
+The first workshop was held on January 29.
 Click here for the workshop presentation.
+A second workshop was held on April 11, 2019.
 Click here for the workshop results.
-A second workshop will be held on Thursday April 11,

-- Take our second survey, Click here to participate.
-This survey focuses on the concept of a Town Center.
+- A second survey was completed regarding a possible Town Center.
 Based on the results from the first survey the development of a Town Center was cited as the second most significant policy or program that respondents would like to see the Town invest in over the next decade.
+A snapshot of the results are posted under Town Center Survey Results.